 - You need to schedule an appointment for an expedited passport at a passport agency or center if you need your passport in less than three days.
 Note that the passport agency may require additional information for expedited passports, such as proof of international travel.

 - You can order an expedited passport at an acceptance facility if you need your passport between five to seven weeks.

-- Non-expedited routine passport orders will take more than eight weeks to receive.
+- Routine passport orders will take eight to eleven weeks to receive.